gershnik/wsdd-native/README.md

 # rcctl reload wsddn
 ```

-Configuration file will be at `/etc/wsddn/wsddn.conf`.
+The configuration file will be at `/etc/wsddn/wsddn.conf`.
 Comments inside indicate available options and their meaning.
-You can also consult `/etc/wsddn/wsddn.conf.sample` you can consult, that preserves the original configuration.
+You can also consult `/etc/wsddn/wsddn.conf.sample`, which preserves the original configuration.
-You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc)
+You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc).

-Log file is located at `/var/log/wsddn.log`.
-Log file rotation is configured via `newsylogd`.
-To modify rotation settings edit `/etc/newsyslog.conf`.
+The log file is located at `/var/log/wsddn.log`.
+Log file rotation is configured via `newsyslogd`.
+To modify rotation settings, edit `/etc/newsyslog.conf`.

 </details>

 ### Docker

-On Linux, if you are loath to install or build anything you also have an option to run
+On Linux, if you are loath to install or build anything, you also have an option to run
 `wsdd-native` in a Docker container.

 > [!WARNING]
-> Docker container will **not** work on macOS.
+> The Docker container will **not** work on macOS.

 <details>

 <summary>Setup and usage (click to expand)</summary>
 <br>

-To run the container do
+To run the container, do:

 ```bash
 docker run --net=host -e WSDDN_HOSTNAME=$(hostname) gershnik/wsddn